 Todd Masuda advises private and nonprofit companies on a wide range of business issues, with a particular focus on employment issues, commercial transactions, and corporate transactions.

-He counsels business clients on their employment practices, including wage & hour, discrimination, medical leave, hiring and firing, and policy issues.
+He counsels business clients on their employment practices, including wage & hour, discrimination, medical leave, hiring and firing, employment and board training, and policy issues.
 He also defends companies against charges brought by the EEOC and other agencies.

 Todd has extensive expertise negotiating and drafting commercial contracts, including contracts for the purchase of goods, professional services, licensing and software development, creative services, manufacturing, leasing and distribution, real estate, and construction services.

 He also counsels clients through corporate transactions such as the formation of companies and subsidiaries, mergers & acquisitions, and the sale and transfer of ownership interests, including business succession projects.
 He particularly enjoys working with clients to structure new projects and relationships.